1. Lead Generation

 and may include newsletters, annual statements, digital marketing, customer engagement, telemarketing efforts, other efforts that utilize database information across different media and entries designed to gather information for subsequent cross-sell efforts.6.
 Self-Promotion/Branding/Awareness

 This category includes entries designed as continuity communications that promote your organization or company including branding/rebranding.
 The materials are meant to be relationship-building, value-added in nature, awareness-building or informational.
-Examples are newsletters, digital, brochures, space advertisements, company letterhead, business cards, logos, television spots, videos, promotional packages, etc. This is the only category that will reward marketing creativity & strategy over ROI.
+Examples are newsletters, digital, brochures, space advertisements, company letterhead, business cards, logos, television spots, videos, promotional packages, etc. Strategy, creativity, and unique approaches will be weighted higher than ROI.

 How to Submit an Entry

 There are three steps in the PIMA Awards online submission process: 1.
 Complete and Submit the Entry Form - Determine which category(ies) you will be entering.
 (You may submit up to 2 entries per category).
 Please ensure you read the category descriptions carefully when choosing the correct one for your entry.
 In order to provide every entry with the best opportunity to win, the judges will reserve the right to move submissions if they are not entered in the correct category based on criteria and category description.
-Award submissions are due April 30.
+The award submissions due date has been extended to May 6th.
 2. Submit Payment - Upon completing this entry form, please go to the PIMA member login page where you will submit payment once logged in.
-Payment is due April 30.3.
+Payment is due May 6th.3.
 Award Submission - Complete and submit this online Award Submission form (one form per entry), the Entry template and Results Worksheet.
 Video files may be submitted as well as links to Websites or video file.
-All submissions are due April 30.Important Information: Your files (PDF or JPG only) should include clean and clear high resolution files of all the work that best tells the story or showcases the campaign.
+All submissions are due May 6th.Important Information: Your files (PDF or JPG only) should include clean and clear high resolution files of all the work that best tells the story or showcases the campaign.
 All images and text need to be readable in order for judges to evaluate each piece.

 - 3 or fewer entries - $325 each entry